jaymeliao/HabitTracker/README.md

 E-mail:jaymeliao1226@gmail.com

 Copyright 2017 © Program Corpration.
 All right reserved.
-The Programis a subject to licence agreement, copyright, trademark, patent and other laws.
+The Program is a subject to licence agreement, copyright, trademark, patent and other laws.
 -----------------------------------------------
 -1.0- First Release